Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 The way I used to describe it is like wearing an adult's glove when you are a child.
 You can put your hand into the glove, and your fingers feed into the digits of the glove, but your dexterity with the glove is severely hindered.
 You might be able to pick something up, but you can not manipulate it like an adult could.
 Things just aren't quite right.

 How does this manifest?
-I'm going to break this down into 8 categories:
+I'm going to break this down into nine categories:

 1. Euphoria
 2. Physical